talwrii/clidigraph/README.md

 # clidigraph

+**Experimental code liable to dramatic change.
+Untested.
+Use with caution**

 A minimal command-line program to store and query digraphs.
-Inefficient, limited in use cases and easy use to use from the shell.
+This is not optimised for performance and is designed to be easy-to-use from the shell.
+Outputs to dot.

-# Usage
+# Query language

 ```
 # Add an edge
 clidigraph add one two

 # Dump the graph to graphviz
 clidigraph show

+# Show the ancestors thing
+clidigraph show --nodes 'after:thing'

 ```

 # Alternatives and prior work

 There are many graph databases, some of which provide powerful querying mechanisms.
-After a brief review, the author found most of these too heavy weight (high set-up costs).
+After a brief review, the author found most of these too heavy-weight (high set-up costs).
 [This post](https://news.ycombinator.com/item?id=10991751) suggested [tinkergraph](http://tinkerpop.apache.org/) and [cayley](https://github.com/cayleygraph/cayley) as lightweight, single process solutions.

 [neo4j](https://neo4j.com/) is a widely used graph database.

 Many semantic web standards like [rdf](https://www.w3.org/2001/sw/wiki/RDF) and [SPARQL](https://www.w3.org/TR/rdf-sparql-query/) deal with similar types of activity.